quat1024/halogen/README.md

 ### Things to look at

-Should probably register a poi for amethyst crystal clusters instead of this horrendous scanning thing i have going on right now

 can i tweak specifically the amethyst geode feature that is used in worldgen, instead of blindly patching GeodeFeature

 # License